TiBillet/TiBillet-Cashless-V1-DEPRECATED/README.md

  python manage.py makemigrations createsuperuser
  ```
  - log in to the admin panel.
+ - Create one user for each Kivy Client
  - Créate articles

 - La suite bientôt :) ...